Products

-Ir-CPI (BIOX-101), a promising new therapeutic candidate, is currently undergoing evaluation in a Phase IIa clinical trial including patients with spontaneous intracerebral hemorrhage (ICH), also known as hemorrhagic stroke.
+BIOX-101 is currently undergoing evaluation in a Phase 2a clinical trial including patients with spontaneous ICH, also known as hemorrhagic stroke.
 This condition occurs when a blood vessel within the brain ruptures, leading to bleeding within the brain tissue.
-ICH is a particularly devastating form of stroke due to its sudden onset and the severe neurological damage it can cause.

 Hemorrhagic stroke accounts for about 10-15% of all stroke cases, but it results in a disproportionately high rate of mortality and long-term disability compared to ischemic strokes, which are caused by blockages rather than bleeding.
 The lack of effective treatments for ICH further compounds its impact on patients and healthcare systems.
 Currently, management of ICH focuses on supportive care and controlling risk factors, but no specific therapeutic agents have been approved to directly address the consequences of the hemorrhage.

-Ir-CPI aims to fill this critical gap.
-The Phase IIa trial is designed to assess its safety, tolerability, and preliminary efficacy in patients who have suffered from spontaneous ICH.
+BIOX-101 aims to fill this critical gap.
 The outcomes of this trial could pave the way for further research and development, potentially offering a much-needed treatment option for this life-threatening condition.
-If successful, Ir-CPI could significantly improve the prognosis and quality of life for patients affected by hemorrhagic stroke, marking a major advancement in stroke therapy.
+If successful, BIOX-101 could significantly improve the prognosis and quality of life for patients affected by hemorrhagic stroke, marking a major advancement in stroke therapy.

 INCLUSION CRITERIA